 Evidence & safety

-A practical note on What to know about weekly progress review before changing a face yoga routine for a weekly review where the useful signal is habit context, not a verdict, written with realistic expectations and a specific next step.
+A practical note on Routine change check: weekly progress review for a weekly review where the useful signal is habit context, not a verdict, written with realistic expectations and a specific next step.

 Direct answer